vlingo/xoom-symbio/README.md

 the domain model.

 ### Journal Storage
 The `Journal` and related protocols support simple-to-use Event Sourcing, including `JournalReader` for streaming across all entries in the journal, and `StreamReader` for reaching individual "sub-streams" belonging to entities/aggregates in your application.
-There are a few implementations:
+There is a growing number of implementations:

-    - `PostgresJournalActor` and supporting asynchronous readers
+    - JDBC over Postgres: `PostgresJournalActor` and supporting asynchronous readers
-    - `FoundationDBJournalActor` and supporting asynchronous readers
+    - FoundationDB support: `FoundationDBJournalActor` and supporting asynchronous readers

 ### Object Storage
 The `StateStore` is a simple object-relational mapped storage mechanism that can be run against a number of persistence engines.
 These are the available storage implementations:

-    - `JdbiObjectStoreDelegate` controlled under `JDBCObjectStoreActor`
+    - Jdbi over JDBC: `JdbiObjectStoreDelegate` controlled under `JDBCObjectStoreActor`
-    - `JPAObjectStoreDelegate` for JPA implementations, including EclipseLink, OpenJPA, and Hibernate
+    - JPA standard: `JPAObjectStoreDelegate` for JPA implementations, including EclipseLink, OpenJPA, and Hibernate

 ### State Storage
 The `StateStore` is a simple object storage mechanism that can be run against a number of persistence engines.